tytydraco/yessleep/out/My_family_are_lying_about_how_my_cousin_died_Here_is_how_it_happened.md

 There were so many nights after that I felt the ‘box feeling’ of the uncanny and wondered if I was opening other shortcuts somewhere, or building something new and unspeakable that even together my sister and I could not control.

-I wished we’d never learned what had happened to Henry.
+I wished we’d never learned what had happened to Harry.
 That I didn’t know what we could do, or what we’d done.